ibbis-screening/common-mechanism/.github/PULL_REQUEST_TEMPLATE.md

-# Description
+## Background
 <!--
 Leave a gift for your future self about what this PR was.

-Please include a summary of the changes, as well as relevant motivation and context.
+Please include relevant motivation and context for this PR.

 List any dependencies that are required for this change.
 -->

 <!--
 Does this relate to any open issues?
 Please include them, or delete the line below.